three14consulting/three14consulting/README.md

 ### Artificial Intelligence
 #### Deep Learning/Artificial Neural Networks
 * Natural Language Processing (NLP) utilising PyTorch library (Python)
+* Forecasting Project using Deep Learning/Neural Networks (Python)
 ### Time Series Analysis & Forecasting
-* Forecasting Varicella (Chickenpox) Cases across the Counties of Hungary (Example of Multivariate Time Series Forecasting) (Python)
+* Forecasting Varicella (Chickenpox) Cases across the Counties of Hungary (Example of Forecasting using Time Series Methods) (Python)

 ## ✨ Highlights
 Please see a sample of projects highlighting specific skills and knowledge.
 In parenthesis is the language used.